Skip to content

 Ancient Egyptian Symbols

 The Wadjet Eye was more commonly known as the Eye of Horus, one of the most prevalent deities in ancient Egypt.
 This ancient Egyptian symbol was believed to have had healing properties; it was also used in measuring ingredients used for medicine preparation to anticipate effective cures.
-On a side note, this symbol was the inspiration behind the Eye of Providence we see today in US dollars.
+On a side note, this symbol inspired the Eye of Providence we see today in US dollars.

 3. Eye of Ra – Symbol of the Sun